Swapnay/Spark_Optimization/README.md

 ** Limiting shuffle partitions **
    * I see that by default number of partitions are 200.That will cause lot of shuffle.Using  ```spark.sql.shuffle.partitions``` config option number of shuffle partitions can be controlled.
    * setting this to less than 20 had 2 second performance gain.
+Overall the job took about 9 seconds after tuning, which is about 5 seconds less than original 14 seconds.